sarax0/adventureworks-sales-analysis-powerbi/README.md

 ## Sales Dashboard Requirements

 **Key questions**
-.
-Which sales people produce the most sales?
+- Which sales people produce the most sales?
-.
-Which sales people had the highest sales growth from the previous year?
+- Which sales people had the highest sales growth from the previous year?
-• What is each sales person's year-to-date sales total for this year, and how does that compare to this same period last year?
+- What is each sales person's year-to-date sales total for this year, and how does that compare to this same period last year?
-.
-For each sales person, what were their top-selling products?
+- For each sales person, what were their top-selling products?
-.
-For each sales person, what are their top-producing sales regions and resellers?
+- For each sales person, what are their top-producing sales regions and resellers?

 **Key features**
-.This dashboard should be available for myself, each of my sales managers, and each sales representative they manage.
+-This dashboard should be available for myself, each of my sales managers, and each sales representative they manage.
-Each sales rep should only be able to see their own individual data.
+- Each sales rep should only be able to see their own individual data.
-.
-Each sales manager should only be able to see their own data, plus the data of any sales reps they manage.
+- Each sales manager should only be able to see their own data, plus the data of any sales reps they manage.
-The VP of Sales should be able to see all sales people in the report.
+- The VP of Sales should be able to see all sales people in the report.
-.
-The summary should show each sales person's total sales for the current year, previous year, and lifetime sales .
-Each sales person's photo should be visible, and they should each have a clickable email link to contact them.
+- The summary should show each sales person's total sales for the current year, previous year, and lifetime sales
+- Each sales person's photo should be visible, and they should each have a clickable email link to contact them.
-.
-We should be able to drill down and see more detail about each sales person, including all the key questions listed above.
+- We should be able to drill down and see more detail about each sales person, including all the key questions listed above.

-Other considerations
+**Other considerations**
-.
-Each sales person logs their sales at the end of the day, so the data does not change very frequently.
+- Each sales person logs their sales at the end of the day, so the data does not change very frequently.

 ## Dashboard Screenshots